-Direct object pronouns replace a noun that directly receives an action, making speech and writing more concise and natural.
-This guide goes over each pronoun and how to use them.
+Direct object pronouns replace a noun that receives an action, making speech and writing more concise and natural.
+This guide covers the basic pronouns, placement rules, and useful examples.

 Pronouns